mendrik/feather/feather-docs/content/overview/index.md

 If you need to pass something else than strings to the widget you can use *single* curly braces to do this:
 `<my-widget attr1={true} attr2={2+2} attr={propertyName}>`.
-If the text between the curly braces matches a property name in the parent widget its value will be used instead.
+If the text between the curly braces matches a property name in the parent widget its value will be used otherwise any valid javascript statement can be used.

 ## Observable